chef/chef-web-docs/chef_master/source/config_rb_optional_settings.rst

 =====================================================
-knife.rb Optional Settings
+config.rb Optional Settings
 =====================================================
 `[edit on GitHub] <https://github.com/chef/chef-web-docs/blob/master/chef_master/source/config_rb_knife_optional_settings.rst>`__

 .. tag knife_using_knife_rb

-In addition to the default settings in a knife.rb file, there are other subcommand-specific settings that can be added.
+In addition to the default settings in a config.rb file, there are other subcommand-specific settings that can be added.
 When a subcommand is run, knife will use:

 #.
 A value passed via the command-line
 #.
-A value contained in the knife.rb file
+A value contained in the config.rb file
 #.
 The default value

-A value passed via the command line will override a value in the knife.rb file; a value in a knife.rb file will override a default value.
+A value passed via the command line will override a value in the config.rb file; a value in a config.rb file will override a default value.

 .. end_tag

-.. warning:: Many optional settings should not be added to the knife.rb file.
+.. warning:: Many optional settings should not be added to the config.rb file.
 The reasons for not adding them can vary.
-For example, using ``--yes`` as a default in the knife.rb file will cause knife to always assume that "Y" is the response to any prompt, which may lead to undesirable outcomes.
-Other settings, such as ``--hide-healthy`` (used only with the ``knife status`` subcommand) or ``--bare-directories`` (used only with the ``knife list`` subcommand) probably aren't used often enough (and in the same exact way) to justify adding them to the knife.rb file.
-In general, if the optional settings are not listed on `the main knife.rb topic </config_rb_knife.html>`__, then add settings only after careful consideration.
+For example, using ``--yes`` as a default in the config.rb file will cause knife to always assume that "Y" is the response to any prompt, which may lead to undesirable outcomes.
+Other settings, such as ``--hide-healthy`` (used only with the ``knife status`` subcommand) or ``--bare-directories`` (used only with the ``knife list`` subcommand) probably aren't used often enough (and in the same exact way) to justify adding them to the config.rb file.
+In general, if the optional settings are not listed on `the main config.rb topic </config_rb.html>`__, then add settings only after careful consideration.
 Do not use optional settings in a production environment until after the setting's performance has been validated in a safe testing environment.

 The following list describes all of the optional settings that can be added to the configuration file: